19. Juni 2026 Johannes Wolters

 And it’s about living in the trenches and therefore it’s always muddy and brownish.

 Hisko Hulsing: Yeah, yeah, yeah.
 And of course, all the images that are there, are black and white, and the photographs became sepia brownish.
-And then I read, – I am half Czech, and I read, of course, the brave soldier Svejk, the good soldier Sveijk from Hasek.
-And Céline, you know, I read „Journey to the End of the Night“ by Céline.
+I am half Czech, so of course I read the good soldier Svejk from Hasek.
+And „Journey to the End of the Night“ by Céline.
 That is also about the First World War.
-But this film, „Danse Macabre“ is not particularly about the First World War, it’s about war in general.
-It could be about today, but the imagery is maybe for some viewers a little bit old fashioned.
+But my film, „Danse Macabre“ is not particularly about the First World War, it’s about war in general.
 When I was doing the animatic people kept telling me: soldiers are not marching anymore and they use drones.
-And I thought, well, first of all, it’s not true.
+First of all, it’s not true.

-Did you ever look up the Chinese propaganda movie films?
+Did you ever look up the Chinese propaganda videos on youtube?
 They have these marches.
 I mean, it is incredible.
-They are marching much better than the Nazis.
+They are marching much better than the Nazis, actually.
 I will not start a competition here (laughing) No, I’m joking.
 But what I’m saying, it is not gone.
 You know, the Russians have their parades.
 Well, they do not have soldiers to march anymore.
 And the Chinese, they have their parades.
-Those parades, the marching, it is also the illusion of being completely in control, organized.
-We do not have that in Western Europe because we have the wrong associations with that kind of militarism.
+The North Koreans.
+Those parades, the marching, it is also the illusion of being completely in control, being organized.
+We do not have that in Western Europe because we have terrible associations with that kind of militarism.
 But it is not gone.
 It is still there.
-Trump tried it, but he did not worked it out.
+Trump tried it, but it did not work it out.
 So it is hard to make such a film.
 I mean, if I would have used drones in my film, it would be ridiculous because in 20 years there will be something else, you know.
 And there is the imagery we have from wars through books, monuments and paintings.

 In the end, people are dying and people are doing the killing.
 Even if they fly drones.

 Hisko Hulsing: Exactly.
 It is the best metaphor you could choose.
-That has always been my point also when I communicated with film funds.
+That has always been my point when I communicated with film funds.
 I said, okay, modern warfare might look different.
 But in the end, if you compare Gaza to Dresden, you do not see any difference.
 It is just because both were completely obliterated.
-So in the end, everything looks the same.
-That’s the official meaning of the word Danse Macabre.
-It’s like the death is the big equalizer.
-It doesn’t matter if you’re rich or poor.
-In the end, you will all be the same.
-So that is kind of the same with wars.
+After all this destruction , every town looks the same.
+Just ruins.

 Have you been influenced by Hieronymus Bosch or Peter Bruegel or artists in this kind of tradition?

 Hisko Hulsing: Well, I am a big fan of Bruegel, especially.
 Bosch too, of course.
 But he was fucking crazy.
 That’s such a weird genius.
 It is really hard to be influenced by somebody like that because it’s so unique.
 But I have been influenced by many, many artists.
 And Peter Bruegel is one of my favorite painters.
 That is correct.
 And the 17th century Dutch painters and Velazquez.
-When I made my mood boards for the film funds, et cetera, I would always name Francisco Goya.
+When I made my mood boards for the film funds, I would always name Francisco Goya.
 I am not a big fan of Goya, but I always named him because he is the first one that was sort of making chronicles about the war with all its atrocities.
-And so I used it to convince the film funds, you can make art about this.
-And then I always used Fantasia from Disney, this has a big influence because of course, I mean, „Night on Bald Mountain“, especially, and then also „Fantasia 2000“.
+I used it to convince the film funds thatyou can make art about this subject matter.
+And of course Fantasia from Disney, this was a big influence because of „Night on Bald Mountain“, and also „Fantasia 2000“.
 The last segment about the Firebird.
-I think that that has been very, I mean, it is a little bit too kitschy for my taste.
+I mean, it is a little bit too kitschy for my taste eher and there, but so good overall…..

 But the drive and the timing!
 It is a great short film.